jnthnhrrr/swissDouble/SPECIFICATIONS.md

 # Ranking

-1. Participants are ranked by their points and, as a second criterion, by their ranking according to Buchholz.
+1. Participants are ranked by their points, as a second criterion by their ranking according to Buchholz, and as a third criterion by their set points (Satzpunkte).

-2. We calculate the Buchholz ranking of a player as the sum of the points of their opponents minus the sum of the points of their partners.
+2. The Buchholz ranking of a player is calculated as the sum of the points of their opponents minus the sum of the points of their partners.

+3. Set points (Satzpunkte) are calculated as the difference between sets won and sets lost across all completed matches.
+For each match, a player receives set points equal to their team's sets won minus their team's sets lost.

 # Edge Cases and Limitations